 Figure 7.10 – Output of stock trading application using AutoResetEvent

-As you can see due to calling of WaitOne PlaceOrder() will wait until Set() is, in our case we are calling it once buy price matches with stock price.
+As you can see due to calling of WaitOne, PlaceOrder() will wait until Set() is called, in our case we are calling it once purchase price matches with stock price.

 Some important facts about AutoResetEvent

-Calling Set multiple times will not cause an exception even if there aren’t any waiting threads, all it does is not block that first thread that is calling WaitOne but subsequent threads will be blocked until another thread is calling Set.
-Like in below console app example
+Calling Set multiple times will not cause an exception even if there aren’t any waiting threads, all it does is not block the first thread that is calling WaitOne but subsequent threads will be blocked until another thread is calling Set.
+For example, in below console app

 private static AutoResetEvent autoResetEvent = new AutoResetEvent(false);